goetas/twital/doc/tags/include.rst

     <t:include from="header.html" with="{'foo': 'bar'}"/>

-You can disable access to the current context by using the ``only`` attribute:
+You can disable the access to the current context by using the ``only`` attribute:

 .. code-block:: xml+jinja

     <t:include from="header.html" with="{'foo': 'bar'} only="true"/>

-You can mark an include with ``ignore-missing`` attribute in which case Twital will ignore the statement if the template to be included does not exist.
+You can mark an include with the ``ignore-missing`` attribute in which case Twital will ignore the statement if the template to be included does not exist.

 .. code-block:: xml+jinja

     <t:include from="header.html" with="{'foo': 'bar'} ignore-missing="true"/>

-``ignore-missing`` can't be an expression, it has to be evauluated only at compile time.
+``ignore-missing`` can not be an expression; it has to be evauluated only at compile time.

 To use Twig expressions as template name you have to use a namespace prefix on 'form' attribute: